mehulsachdeva/atlys-ui/README.md

 ## Development Tools
 - Husky: Configured to run formatting on commits.

+## Features

+- **Login Page**: Authenticate users with predefined mock credentials stored in local storage.
+- **Registration**: Allow new users to register and add them to the local storage user list.
+- **Dashboard**: An area accessible to all users.
+Includes a logout button to end the session (if exists).

+## Authentication Mechanism

+- **Local Storage**:
+  - On the initial load, a set of predefined mock users is saved to local storage.
+  - During login, user credentials are validated against the stored list.
+  - New registrations are appended to the local storage user list.
+- **User Sessions**:
+  - A session is established by storing user information in local storage upon successful login.
+  - Logging out clears the session and redirects the users to the Login page.

 ## Getting Started

 To get started with Atlys UI, first clone the repository using: